How France Télévisions reduced its user support after 10 years of using the Oracle ERP application

 - and general accounting on GL.

 On these 4 modules, we have about 2 000 users.
-A lot of users on purchase requisitions and orders, since it is the suppliers (1,000 users) and the buyers (600) who represent the majority of our users, although our biggest users in terms of clients are the financiers (400), where we have accountants, management controllers, and financiers from other business divisions who are at the level of the programmes, and who use all the data from the accounting and purchasing departments to analyse their production cost, their cost price and their supplies.
+A lot of users on purchase requisitions and orders, since it is the suppliers (1,000 users) and the buyers (600) who represent the majority of our users, although our biggest users in terms of clients are the financial employees (400), where we have accountants, management controllers, and financial employees from other business divisions who are at the level of the programmes, and who use all the data from the accounting and purchasing departments to analyse their production cost, their cost price and their supplies.

 In other words, the new ergonomics are much more user-friendly, in any case more modern than the one we had and the one Oracle had been using for 10 years, which was already quite outdated (even then it was perhaps a little behind its competitors).
 The new version is much more web-based, or at least it is much more fluid in terms of navigation.